Sara Whammond BABCP accredited CBT therapist

 51a High Street

-Sara trained at Oxford University to qualify and practice as a Cognitive Behavioural Therapist and her core profession is as a Registered Mental health Nurse (RMN).
-Sara is registered with the NMC and is accredited by the BABCP.
+I trained at Oxford University to qualify and practice as a Cognitive Behavioural Therapist and I am also a Registered Mental health Nurse (RMN).
+I am registered with the NMC and accredited by the BABCP.
+As well as working in private practice I also work part time for the NHS for Specialist Psychological Services.

 Training, qualifications & experience